 - Prevent Frozen Pipes – Turn off any exterior faucets or hose bibs.
-Keep in mind that even frost-proof faucets can freeze and burst when a hose is left connected.
+Remember that even frost-proof faucets can freeze and burst when a hose is left connected.

-- HVAC Systems – Replace furnace air filters and test systems to ensure all components are working properly.
+- HVAC Systems – Replace furnace air filters and test systems to ensure all components are working correctly.

-- Check Windows and Doors – Evaluate entry points throughout the property for leaks and fix as needed.
-Caulk works great for small cracks and gaps that let in the cold winter air.
+- Check Windows and Doors – Evaluate entry points throughout the property for leaks and fix them as needed.
+Also, caulk works great for small cracks and gaps that let in the cold winter air.
 Weatherstripping can be used around doorways that do not seal as tight as they should.
-Filling in any cracks and crevasses also serves to keep out bugs or rodents.
+Additionally, filling in cracks and crevasses also keeps out bugs or rodents.

-- Remove Window AC Units – Window AC units must be removed, drained, and stored for next season.
-If left in the window, the unit can collect snow, which puts a strain on the windowsill and can damage the unit.
+- Remove Window AC Units – Remove, drain, and store window AC units for next season.
+That said, if left in the window, the unit can collect snow, which puts a strain on the windowsill and can damage the unit.

 Indoor Home Winterization

 - Reverse Ceiling Fans – If possible, switch fans to a reverse position.
 This will force warm air that has risen back down into the room.
 Especially with vaulted or high ceilings, this can aid in lowering utility bills.

 - Set the Temperature – Set the thermostat to a minimum of 60 degrees to protect against frozen pipes.
 Additionally, consider saving on energy bills by utilizing a programmable thermostat.
 This allows you to set different temperatures for various times of the day to maximize efficiency.